-- Excludes securities issued by, retained interest in, and derivatives with entities established by CMHC, Federal National Mortgage Association, Federal Home Loan - Mortgage Corporation, Government National Mortgage Association, Federal Home Loan Banks, Federal Farm Credit Bank, and Student Loan Marketing Association.
+(1) Excludes securities issued by, retained interest in, and derivatives with entities established by CMHC, Federal National Mortgage Association, Federal Home Loan

+Mortgage Corporation, Government National Mortgage Association, Federal Home Loan Banks, Federal Farm Credit Bank, and Student Loan Marketing Association.
 Disclosed amounts reflect the outstanding notional of written credit derivatives.
-The negative fair value recorded on the consolidated balance sheet was \$50 million (2023: \$15 million), Notional of \$66 million (2023: \$40 million), Notional of \$60 million (2023: \$40 million), An additional notional of \$60 million (2023: \$50 million), was hedged through a limited recourse note. - Excludes an additional \$6.2 billion (2023: \$4.3 billion) relating to our backstop liquidity facilities provided to the multi-seller conduits as part of their commitment to fund purchases of additional assets.
-Also excludes \$276 million (2023; \$414 million) of our direct investments in the multi-seller conduits which we consider investment exposure.
+The negative fair value recorded on the consolidated balance sheet was \$50 million (2023: \$51 million).
+Notional of \$66 million (2023: \$71 million) was hedged with credit derivatives protection from third parties.
+The fair value of these hedges net of CVA was \$44 million (2023: \$46 million).
+An additional notional of \$6 million (2023: \$5 million) was hedged through a limited recourse note.
+(2)

+(3) Excludes an additional \$6.2 billion (2023: \$4.3 billion) relating to our backstop liquidity facilities provided to the multi-seller conduits as part of their commitment to fund purchases of additional assets.
+Also excludes \$276 million (2023: \$414 million) of our direct investments in the multi-seller conduits which we consider investment exposure.